Business Process Management

 3) Types of Business Process Management

 BPM is a Strategic Business Management methodology aimed at optimising and improving an organisation's workflows.
-This helps achieve higher efficiency, flexibility, and quality outcomes.
+This approach leads to higher efficiency, greater flexibility, and improved quality outcomes, driving overall business success.
 Business Process Management is critical in enhancing operational performance and driving overall business success by focusing on the following:

 1) Systematic analysis